Like an Iceberg to the Titanic, Thin Ring Shanks Spell Trouble For You

 Sharon’s Happy Result

 We re-shanked Sharon’s antique diamond prong-set ring three years ago.
-We also replaced the new blingy diamonds with older Antique diamonds to match her original ones.
+We also replaced the new modern blingy diamonds with older Antique diamonds to match her original ones.

 This was a much less expensive solution than she had anticipated.
 She was referred to me because she had been planning to make a new diamond ring to replace her diamond-dropping ring.